Knat-Dev/mern-graphql-typescript-typegoose-typegraphql/README.md

 ## The Backend of the Reddit clone application

-# Uses the following technologies:
+# The following technologies were used:

-Typescript
+* Typescript
 * Node.JS
 * MongoDB - using Mongoose and Typegoose ORM
 * Apollo Server